What wins lasting change in today’s world? Nimble teams building creative and transformative advocacy campaigns that engage people in meaningful ways.

-We typically run a Campaign Accelerator Training from Monday through Friday.
+We typically run a Campaign Accelerator Training from Monday through Friday and can run over two weeks if training virtually.
 Public trainings are announced several months in advance of the date.
 Private trainings are arranged individually.
-We have specific space and location requirements for the training to be a success, so please discuss these with your facilitator.
+For in-person, we have specific space and location requirements for the training to be a success, so please discuss these with your facilitator.

 Can this happen in a language other than English?

 Please get in touch to discuss your language needs.
 Our facilitators speak a range of languages and we have delivered trainings and we are building out our network to include more languages.
 So let us know!

 What will we get out of the training?